fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

 This feature sits uncomfortably in F#.
 Its addition to the .NET object model has been driven by C#, and its use in .NET libraries, and thus consuming and, to some extent, authoring IWSAMs is necessary in F#.
 However there are many drawbacks to its addition, documented below.

-Because of this, we will consider requiring a special opt-in before new IWSAMs are declared in F#.
+Because of this, we will require a special opt-in before new IWSAMs are declared and implemented in F#.
+The form of this opt-in is TBD.

 ## Considerations